South African Expats, spending all your hard earned money

 A school teacher earns roughly 1.500EUR p/m.

-The 'middle class' in Europe is actually poor.
+The 'middle class' in Europe is actually poor, many are in debt and

-The standard of living is very high and they just survive with their salary.
+The cost of living is very high and they just survive.

 Don't forget, they pay a lot in charges, taxes, insurance, MOT, etc.